kedacore/keda-docs/content/docs/2.9/operate/cluster.md

 ## Kubernetes Client Parameters

-The Kubernetes client config used within KEDA Metrics Adapter can be adjusted by passing the following command-line flags to the binary:
+The Kubernetes client config used within KEDA Operator and KEDA Metrics Adapter can be adjusted by passing the following command-line flags to the binary:

 | Adapter Flag   | Client Config Setting   | Default Value | Description                                                    |
 | -------------- | ----------------------- | ------------- | -------------------------------------------------------------- |